BCI (Background Criminal Investigation)

 Prior to Student Teaching

 Candidates must submit a current BCI to Tami Mildner, Coordinator of Partnerships and Placements, Horace Mann 102, prior to student teaching.
-The deadline for submitting a BCI for student teaching is posted on the RIC website:
+The deadline for submitting a BCI for student teaching is posted here.

 Obtaining a BCI